 Problem 2: Attributing Revenue to the Right Supplier

 It’s very common for profiles to appear in segments that have been created from multiple data sources, and a single segment could have been created from the data of hundreds of suppliers.
-Therefore, when the data is sold, the revenue (after the provider’s commission) needs to be properly attributed to data suppliers and/or publishers proportionally to their contribution.
+Therefore, when the data is sold, the revenue (after the brokers’s commission) needs to be properly attributed to data suppliers and/or publishers proportionally to their contribution.

 Unfortunately, there is no transparency on how this gets done and the attribution process cannot be verified.
 What’s worse is that there are currently more questions than solutions: